 Study the Word by memorizing portions of it.

-If you consider memorization an old-fashioned idea, reread Psalm 1, the Psalm of spiritual champions.
+If you consider memorization an old-fashioned idea, reread Psalms 1, the Psalm of spiritual champions.
 It and other scriptures emphasis the transforming spiritual experience gained by memorization or hiding the Word in the heart for further meditation.
 The Word is the Bread of Life or refreshment for weary souls.
 Eat it.
 Thoroughly digest it.

 Set a personal growth goal with an accountability partner.

 Your personal growth goal might be to ripen spiritual fruit, such as develop more self-control by fasting one day a week.
 Or to stir up a spiritual gift, such as evangelism by exploring and practicing witnessing.
 Spiritual growth goals can be so difficult to quantify that some will not even try.
 But just by focusing on becoming more like Jesus in a certain area, you will bring progress.
 Find another woman mature in her faith (Titus 2) to disciple you, to tell you the truth about yourself in love and pray with you that you might be healed (James 5).

 Let me encourage you to prayerfully practice these mini-goals as you push toward the main goal: to become like Jesus.
 Don’t miss out on the unimaginably great prize God has in store for women who cross the finish line while inspiring others to run with them.